kayjade/PWS_webapp/README.md

 # Project

-Our website, PlayWithSound, is an application based on Django frame that can transformed user-input audio data into images and let users have fun.
+Our website, PlayWithSound, is an application based on Django frame that can transform user-input audio data into images and let users have fun.
 Users can input their audio data through either microphone recording or uploading audio files.
 Each mode will generate a different kind of image for the user.
 Our website can be visited at the following url: https://floravan.com/